rafalp/misago_docker/README.md

 It provides Misago forum running on Python 3.6 behind Nginx reverse proxy with Https enabled via Let's Encrypt, PostgreSQL database and Redis for caching.

-To help you running your site, there is a special tool called `appctl` provided, that consists of some shortcuts for useful actions, and exposes wizards for configuration management without the need for manually editing files.
+To help you running your site, there is a special tool called `appctl` provided, that consists of shortcuts for useful actions, and exposes wizards for configuration management without the need for manually editing files.

 **Note for DevOps pros:** this repo assumes that users will `git clone` it on to their servers, run `./appctl setup` to do basic configuration, and run all services they need in Docker Compose, with all data stored on instance using Docker volumes.
 This approach is incompatibile with setups where everything runs in dedicated instance or service (like Amazon's S3 or RDS), but the aim of this repo is to make Misago viable option to hobbyists and small/medium communities, not enterprise deployments that will expect running at massive scale serving bazillions of active users at single time.